-To many commentators, a clear reason for the success of the movement in recent times which also constitutes a critical prerequisite for continued conversion to veganism, is sustained commercial exploitation of and investment in the domain of plant-based products.
+To many commentators, a critical prerequisite for continued conversion to veganism, is sustained innovation in the domain of plant-based products.
 To some, this is an irrelevance, merely a broadening of the gamut of products on the market.
 In reality, this doesn’t constitute a separable, parallel trend as some of these commentators wrongly suggest.
-While true that the growth in plant-based products is not directly reciprocally associated with the growth in veganism, the moral shift toward the avoidance of animal products and the increased commercial exploitation of plant products should be seen as being in a state of symbiosis.
-In fact, the new world that is emerging from this interaction is increasingly being perceived by the meat and dairy industry as genuinely minacious.
+While true that the growth in plant-based products is not directly reciprocally associated with the growth in veganism, the shift toward the avoidance of animal products and the increased commercial exploitation of plant products should be seen as being in a state of symbiosis.
+In fact, the new world that might emerge from this interaction is increasingly being perceived by the meat and dairy industry as a genuinely minacious spectre.
 Take the case of the Irish Farmer’s Association (IFA), who recently expressed vitriolic opposition to billboards promoting veganism.
 The billboards from Go Vegan World simply told the truth about the way in which animals are violated by the dairy industry, but this was enough to trigger a reaction of lunatic proportions from the industry.
 These supporters of the animal exploitation industry demanded to know where the funding for the ad campaign was sourced, which seems rather rich considering the decades of industry and government funding of propaganda promoting milk consumption, without regard to the moral, environmental, and health implications.

 Furthermore, a very common, if irrational and fallacious, reason people react with either shock or amusement at the idea of abstaining from consuming animal products is that they imagine a diet without animal products is not really viable.
 In fact, some recent studies claim to show that such concerns tend to dominate others in the minds of consumers.
 Therefore, a clear demonstration that it is viable, and that familiar cuisines and flavours can live on regardless can be very effective.

 For instance, to many contemporary consumers in the West, organic potatoes are more “hearty” or “wholesome” than non-organic, because they are more traditionally produced, and they are produced in a way that is to a greater degree “in harmony” with the natural world, fostering a sense of direct connectedness with the land, the world, and other people.
-Likewise, innovation in planet-based foods acts as a guiding light for many consumers, allowing familiar cuisines, textures, flavours, and, in almost all cases, culinary traditions to be perpetuated, whilst also allowing consumers to feel that what they are consuming is wholesome, and perhaps, in light of its ethicality, more wholesome.
-In any case, plant-based products are going strong and gathering commercial momentum, and the reality of this is evidenced by the real fear shown by the meat and dairy industries themselves as well as any other indicator.
+Likewise, innovation in plant-based foods acts as a guiding light for many consumers, allowing familiar cuisines, textures, flavours, and, in almost all cases, culinary traditions to be perpetuated, while also allowing consumers to feel that what they are consuming is wholesome, and perhaps, in light of its ethicality, more wholesome still.
+In any case, plant-based products have the potential to gather momentum, and the reality of this is evidenced by the real fear shown by the meat and dairy industries themselves as well as any other indicator.

-We should not get snagged on the obstacles thrown down by big industry, nor should we allow ourselves to be demoralized by the failings of government; we should understand that these are desperate attempts to save what cannot be saved.
+We should not get snagged on the obstacles thrown down by big industry, nor should we allow ourselves to be demoralized by the failings of government; we should understand that these are desperate attempts to defend what cannot be defended forever.
 Likewise, we should not provoke the insecurities of the ignorant and the belligerent; we should understand that this is a subject that brings them into a state of internal conflict.
 It is normal, given the mechanisms of social evolution and the great duration of corresponding socio-evolutionary epochs, for us to fail to see that change is possible.
 However, a serious contemplation of human history tells us not only that it is possible, but also necessary, and often unavoidable, but that this is something that materializes only over sufficiently great timescales.
 In that respect, many or perhaps even most of us are like socio-evolutionary creationists, naively failing to see the big picture and assuming that social evolution doesn’t happen because it doesn’t occur rapidly enough to be a palpable phenomenon.
-In the meantime, we should show our support for mainstream commercial, technical, and societal innovations that support ethical consumerism, and in particular those that pertain to plant-based products.
-We should do this not because we care about ephemeral matters like share prices and such.
-There are more important matters at hand: the lives of sentient beings and the future of life on Earth.
-Another great flexibility inherent in the human condition is our unique and very special ability to construct worldviews that guide us by giving meaning and direction to our lives, even during times of great misfortune – perhaps especially during such times.
-We can choose to be victorious, and to realize success in our daily trials and tribulations to some mean degree, but most of all we should be willing to accept victory in absentia, in the future that we wish our descendants, generations ahead of us, to behold.
+In the meantime, we should show our support for ethical products, and in particular those that pertain to truly ethical plant-based products.
+Another great flexibility inherent in the human condition is our unique and special ability to construct worldviews that guide us by giving meaning and direction to our lives, even during times of great misfortune – perhaps especially during such times.
+We can choose to be victorious, and to realize success in our daily trials and tribulations to some mean degree, but most of all we should be willing to accept victory in absentia, in the distant future that we wish our descendants, generations ahead of us, to behold.

 In short, there is good reason for hope but none for complacency.